rykerrumsey/upkeep/client/README.md

 ## Start developing on the project

-1. Run webpack in watch mode :
+1. Run webpack in watch mode and lite-server to display **./dist/**:

     ```sh
     $ npm run dev